 Our MS After-School Program offers an array of activities, ranging from Leadership Workshops, Debate & Public Speaking, Mock Trial, Human Rights/Civic Discourse, Series of Financial workshops and Entrepreneurship, Stock Market, Clay Design, Music Production, Writopia, Chess Club and more...

 - After-School Schedule

 - Mother Tongue Program

 - After-School Calendar

 The objective of this program is to prepare students for the myriad situations that require formal and informal presentations.
-It is offered on Mondays from 4:15-5:15PM (starting September 23, 2019) to high school students (T1-T4).

 Students will learn to craft and present arguments and inform, persuade and motivate an audience in a variety of ways.